You can take the following steps to avoid unforeseen phantom taxes.

 Phantom taxes are the tax obligations resulting from paper profits or unrealized gains on assets, which means tax is charged on the appreciated value of investments even though the profits have not yet been collected in cash or liquidated.

 The phantom tax is charged on the sources of phantom income.
 The term phantom itself means something intangible that can not be physically seen or touched.
 You haven’t received this income, yet it’s still considered taxable income.
+This can occur in several situations, including partnerships, stock options, and bonuses.

 Also read: Tax Outsource